 \subsection{Nonlinear solution operators of PDEs}

-In this section, we verify the PDNO on a nonlinear PDEs dataset.
-For all the experiments, we use the PDNO that consists of four iterations of the network described in Figure \ref{diagram2} and Eq. \eqref{proposed_io} with a nonlinear activation GELU.
-Fully connected neural networks are used for symbol networks up to layer three and hidden dimension 64.
-The relative $L^2$ error is used for the loss function.
-Detailed hyperparameters are contained in Appendix \ref{hyperparameter}.
-We do not truncate the Fourier coefficient in any of the layers, indicating that we use all of the available frequencies from $-[\frac{s}{2}]$ to $\lceil \frac{s}{2} \rceil-1$.
-This is because PDNO does not require additional learning parameters, even if all frequencies are used.
+In this section, we verify the PDNO on a nonlinear PDE dataset.
+For all the experiments, we employ the PDNO that comprises four layers of the network described in Figure \ref{diagram2} and \eqref{proposed_io} with a nonlinear activation GELU.
+Fully connected neural networks are utilized for symbol networks up to layer 3 and hidden dimension 64.
+The relative $L^2$ error is adopted for the loss function.
+Detailed hyperparameters are contained in \ref{hyperparameter}.
+We do not truncate the Fourier coefficient in any of the layers, thus indicating that we utilize all of the available frequencies from $-[\frac{s}{2}]$ to $\lceil \frac{s}{2} \rceil-1$.
+This is because PDNO does not require additional learning parameters, even if all frequencies are utilized.
 However, because evaluations are required at numerous grid points, considerable memory is required in the learning process.
 In practical settings, it is recommended to truncate the frequency space into appropriate maximum modes $k_{max}$.
-We observed that there was little degradation in performance even if truncation was used (See Appendix \ref{changes_maxmode}).
-All experiments were conducted using up to five NVIDIA A5000 GPUs with 24 GB memory.

-\paragraph{Benchmark models} We compare the proposed model with the multiwavelet-based model (\textbf{MWT}) and the Fourier neural operator (\textbf{FNO}), which are the state-of-the-art approaches based on the neural operator architecture.
-For the difference between \boldmath \textbf{PDNO ($a(x, \xi)$)} and \textbf{PDNO ($a(\xi)$)}, \unboldmath see Section \ref{additional_exp}.
+We observed a negligible degradation in performance even when truncation was utilized (refer to \ref{changes_maxmode}).
+All experiments were conducted using up to five NVIDIA A5000 GPUs with 24 GB memory. \paragraph{Benchmark models} We compare the proposed model with the multiwavelet-based model (\textbf{MWT}) and the FNO, which are the advanced approaches based on the neural operator architecture.
+For the difference between \boldmath \textbf{PDNO ($a(x, \xi)$)} and \textbf{PDNO ($a(\xi)$)}, \unboldmath refer to Section \ref{additional_exp}.